BenedatLLC/orca-agent/README.md

 it will use that in formulating a debugging strategy.

 ## Example output
+Below is an example output from a real Grafana alert.

+---

 Here is an explanation of the CrashLoopBackOff alert and next debugging steps, using actual data from your cluster:

----

 ### What Happened?